t4c1/Graph-Convexity/README.md

 Than second breadth first search is run on this network of shortest paths starting on all vertices of the subgraph.
 All visited vertices are added to subgraph.
 Algorithm is then repeated for each added vertex.

 This function is faster than `convexGrowthTriangleIneq` only if distances are not precomputed and final size of subgraph is much smaller than original network.
-If subgraph is grown until it contains whole network, computing distances and using `convexGrowthTriangleIneq` is faster.
+If subgraph is grown until it contains whole network, computing distances and using `convexGrowthTriangleIneq` is much faster.

-Returns vector with all added vertices (including initial one) and updates SubGraph with new vertices.
+Returns vector with all added vertices (including initial one) and updates subGraph with new vertices.

 ### `vector<int> convexGrowth(const vector<vector<int>>& network, const vector<vector<int>>& distances, int max_steps)`
 Randomly grows a convex subgraph in given network.
 The network must be connected.
 If it is not run `reduceToLCC` on it first to get its largest connected component.